 - Other duties as assigned.

-- Available to work evening and weekend hours as needed.
+- Able to work evening and Sunday hours as needed.

 - Bilingual and multilingual skills valued.

 - Enthusiasm for MOHAI’s exhibits, programs, and mission.